 Spring Hill real estate is some of the most expensive in Tennessee, although Spring Hill house values don't compare to the most expensive real estate in the U.S.

 Spring Hill is a decidedly white-collar city, with fully 85.65% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Spring Hill is a city of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Spring Hill who work in management occupations (16.66%), sales jobs (11.99%), and office and administrative support (11.16%).

 Also of interest is that Spring Hill has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 9.04% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 12.65% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Spring Hill is one of the most well-educated cities in the nation.
-44.03% of adults in Spring Hill have at least a bachelor's degree.
-Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.
+The education level of Spring Hill ranks among the highest in the nation.
+Of the 25-and-older adult population in Spring Hill, 47.35% have at least a bachelor's degree.
+The typical US community has just 21.84% of its adults holding a bachelor's degree or graduate degree.

 The most common language spoken in Spring Hill is English.
-Other important languages spoken here include Spanish and Korean.
+Other important languages spoken here include Spanish and Polish.